Tony Vilgotsky: Illustrations

 In 2017 Tony released a new non-fiction book Self-Defence by Materials at Hand with illustrations drawn by himself.
 This book is intended mostly for a female audience.
-The book went to come a huge bestseller in Russia.

 Music

 In the years 2009–2014 Tony Vilgotsky was active on dark electro scene as a leader of horror electro project Soul Cancer.
 They released several web albums and then disbanded.
 In one of the tracks the group collaborated with iconic B-movie actor Dieter Laser.
 After the end of Soul Cancer's career Tony as musician and composer focused primarily on film and game soundtrack work.

-His score for American movie Cryptic Plasm was highly appreciated in Poland.
+In July 2025 Vilgotsky released his first complete album "Entering Universe" on streaming services via the Russian label YourTunes.

 Video game career

 In recent years Tony has quit journalism as his day job, with a goal to focus on his literature works and also to try himself in a world of business.
 For a year he worked as brand manager and press secretary in one of the largest Russian modeling agencies, Image-Elite, than migrated into video game industry.
 As it's known, he was a member of at least two game development teams – Aurum Dust and Redox Entertainment, which produced, respectively, such games as Ash of Gods: Redemption (Tactical RPG) and Cows VS Vikings (tower defense).
 Also he provided music soundtracks for several indie games.

 In December 2016, Vilgotsky announced that he wants to try himself as game designer and that he started to develop his first video game.
 Details of this project weren't revealed yet.
 Due to Vilgotsky's popularity over Post-Soviet space, the news about his first game project were widely spread by many sources of the region.

 Later was announced that Vilgotsky is planning to release another game before the one that was announced earlier.
-The name of the game is Evils Spirits Shotdown and it's based on his own novel Warriors of the Church.
+The name of the game is "Воины Церкви: отстрел нечисти" (Evil Spirit Shootdown) and it is based on his own novel Warriors of the Church.